 Are you ready for delicious?
 Oh and easy, did I mention easy?
 Ok great here we go!

-This isn’t very involved so please don’t let the list of ingredients scare you.
+This isn't very involved so please don't let the list of ingredients scare you.
 One thing I recommend doing first is soaking your rice.
-I always soak the rice and then rinse before making any meal with it.
-Let it sit in a bowl of cold water for about 15 minutes or so, longer is ok too.
+I always rinse the rice and then let it soak before cooking.
+Put it in a bowl of cold water and swoosh it around.
+Drain the water and add fresh cold water.
+Let it sit in the bowl of cold water for at least 10-15 minutes, 30 minutes is best but not required if short for time.
 Drain and rinse.

 While the rice is soaking, cut up your vegetables.
 Chop them into bite size pieces and keep the peppers separate from the onion and mushrooms.
 The mushrooms are optional but I will say that the kids won't notice them in there and I won't tell them on you.

 You will use more peppers then shown here, but this is the idea of the size of the vegetables.
 You can also use a variety of peppers if you choose - have some fun with it.
 The last time we made it we used red, green and even a cubanelle pepper.